-Casa Grande, Ariz. – Once a year, a small group of a grown men climb some of Arizona’s tallest trees, just for fun and sport.
+Casa Grande, Ariz. – Once a year, a small group of adults climbs some of Arizona’s tallest trees for fun and sport.

-They meet in a city park somewhere in Arizona each year to test their skills at the Arizona Tree Climbing Championships.
+Each year, they meet in a city park somewhere in Arizona to test their skills at the Arizona Tree Climbing Championships.

 Listen to the story: